 Literature reviews have provided estimates of duration of disease in untreated TB cases from the pre-chemotherapy era (before the 1950s).
 The best estimate of the mean duration of untreated disease (for smear-positive and smear-negative cases combined) in HIV-negative individuals is about three years.
-There are few data available on the duration of disease in HIV-positive individuals.
+There are few data available on the duration of disease in people living with HIV.
 The assumed distributions of disease durations are shown in Table 1.
+An alternative approach is to estimate the duration of disease indirectly, using data from prevalence surveys on the proportion of prevalent TB that were on TB treatment.